Pathoschild/DesignByContract/README.md

 The library uses [PostSharp](http://www.sharpcrafters.com/) for its compile-time aspect weaving, a proprietary and commercial framework that requires a license for use (the [free Starter License](http://www.sharpcrafters.com/purchase/compare) is sufficient).
 A license is only required to build the project containing the annotations — there are no licensing requirements to reference the compiled project.
 The eventual goal is to migrate to an open-source alternative like [SheepAspect](http://sheepaspect.org) when it's mature enough.

-**This is an early proof of concept, and shouldn't really be used in production yet.
-(We're using it in production, but we're _crazy_.)**

 ##Usage
 This library lets you define a contract on code using annotation attributes like `[NotNull]`.
 You can generally apply these to methods, properties, return values, and parameters.
 You then enable contract validation by applying `[DesignedByContract]` to the class (or any other unit of code).